 How to Make Restaurant Style Salsa

-- If you like more heat, you can leave the seeds in the jalapeño, but if you prefer things on the milder side, slice the jalapeño into quarters lengthwise and use a paring knife, small spoon, or gloved finger to carefully remove the seeds.
+- Prep the jalapeño.
+If you like more heat, you can leave the seeds in the jalapeño, but if you prefer things on the milder side, slice the jalapeño into quarters lengthwise and use a paring knife, small spoon, or gloved finger to carefully remove the seeds.

 - Pulse once or twice for a second--just enough to combine everything.
 Then taste to adjust seasonings if needed.
 And you're ready to serve.

 - If you plan to eat this as a dip for salted tortilla chips, be sure to taste the salsa with a tortilla chip before adding more salt.
-The salsa alone might seem like it needs more salt, but once you add in a salted tortilla chip, it might be just right.
-You can always add a pinch of salt later if needed.
+The salsa alone could seem like it needs more salt, but once you add in a salted tortilla chip, it might be just right.
+You can always add another pinch of salt later if needed.

 How to Serve Salsa Rojas

-If you don't manage to eat it all in one sitting you can, 1) give yourself major props for you
+If you don't manage to eat this easy homemade salsa all in one sitting you can, 1) give yourself major props for you